Israel–Malaysia relations: The Mahathir era

-The signing of the Oslo I Accord between Israel and PLO in September 1993 led Mahathir to tone down his attacks against Israel.
-Mahathir even considered to establish diplomatic relations with Israel but he stressed that Israel has to do more to bring peace to the Middle East and the Palestinian lands would be returned.
-Malaysia later pledged to help Gaza and Jericho to rebuild infrastructure there in response to the Israel-PLO agreement.
+The signing of the Oslo I Accord between Israel and the PLO in September 1993 led Mahathir to tone down his attacks against Israel.
+Mahathir even considered establishing diplomatic relations with Israel, but he stressed that Israel has to do more to bring peace to the Middle East and the Palestinian lands would be returned.
+Malaysia later pledged to help Gaza and Jericho rebuild infrastructure in response to the Israel-PLO agreement.
 However, in December 1993, Mahathir said that Malaysia was not ready yet to establish diplomatic relations with Israel because Israel has not recognized the state of Palestine.
 Mahathir also accused Zionists of undermining Malaysia's integrity and trying to destroy Islam.
 In July 1994, Tunku Abdullah, brother of the King of Malaysia paid a private visit to Israel.
 When his visit was made known in Malaysia, Mahathir denied any government knowledge or involvement in the visit.
 In 1994, a small number of Israelis were allowed to enter Malaysia to participate in a number of conferences touching various topics.
 In January 1996, Israeli finance minister Avraham Shochat said that Israel was looking forward to establishing diplomatic ties with Malaysia.
 However, the Malaysian foreign ministry replied that Malaysia was not in a hurry to establish such diplomatic ties.

-During the 1997 Asian financial crisis, Mahathir was convinced that George Soros was responsible for the financial crisis in the country for trading with the Malaysian ringgit.
-Mahathir also made an "international Jewish conspiracy" rhetoric.
+During the 1997 Asian financial crisis, Mahathir asserted that George Soros was responsible for the financial crisis in the country for trading with the Malaysian ringgit.
+Mahathir also asserted the existence of an international Jewish conspiracy.
 When Malaysian deputy prime minister Anwar Ibrahim visited New York City, he said that Mahathir sincerely believed in the "international Jewish plot".
 Shortly thereafter, Mahathir fired Anwar for corruption and sexual offences.
 Mahathir's remarks sparked international criticism.
 However, Mahathir did not apologize.
 An official letter from Malaysia, not from Mahathir, said that Mahathir's remarks were incorrectly quoted in the media.
 While the World Jewish Congress praised the letter and considered the incident closed, Israel viewed it as an inadequate apology.
-On 21 June 2003, Mahathir's political party, the United Malays National Organisation (UMNO) distributed an anti-Semitic book named The International Jew during its general assembly.
+On 21 June 2003, Mahathir's political party, the United Malays National Organisation (UMNO) distributed an antisemitic book named The International Jew during its general assembly.
 On 16 October 2003, two weeks before Mahathir stepped down from the post of prime minister, he delivered a speech saying that "the Jews rule the world".